rajmhrj/nest-js-scheduler-example/README.md

 ## License

-This project is licensed under the UNLICENSED license.
+This project is licensed under the WTFPL (Do What The Fuck You Want To Public License) - see the [LICENSE](LICENSE) file for details.

 ## Resources